fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

    \left[ v_0, v_1 \right] \; .
 ```

-Thus, if one chooses a consistent order of all the vertices in the
+Thus, if one chooses a total order of all the vertices in the
-simplicial complex, and orients the simplices in such a way that
+simplicial complex, and orients the individual simplices in such a
-its vertices are ordered in the same way, then the incidence
+way that their vertices are arranged using this overall order, then
-coefficient map is given by
+the incidence coefficient map is given by

 ```math
    \kappa \left( \left[ v_0, \ldots, v_i, \ldots, v_d \right], \;